-An additional penalty will be assessed if you do not file a processable return within 30 days of the date we originally notify you that your return is unprocessable.
-This additional penalty is equal to the greater of \$250 or 2 percent of the tax shown due on your return, determined without regard to any payments and credits, and may be assessed up to a maximum of \$5,000.
-This additional penalty is not recomputed based on the amended figures.
+An additional penalty for nonfiling is equal to the greater of \$250 or 2 percent of the amount of tax shown on your return, determined without regard to any payments made or credits allowed, and cannot exceed \$5,000.
+This penalty will be assessed even if there is no tax liability due.
+This penalty is not recomputed based on the amended figures.

-For returns due on or after January 1, 1994, through December 31, 1995, you owe this penalty if you failed to file a processable original return by the due date, including any extended due date.
-This penalty is 5 percent of the tax required to be shown due on your return, less credits.
+For returns due on or after January 1, 1994, and on or before December 31, 1995, this penalty is 5 percent of the tax required to be shown due on your return, less credits.
 Prior overpayments and other payments cannot be applied to reduce the amount subject to the penalty.
 You will be penalized even if your return is fully paid or shows an overpayment.
 This penalty is recomputed if your tax liability decreases or increases.

 For returns due prior to January 1, 1994, you owe this penalty if you failed to file an original return by the prescribed due date, including any extended due date.
 This penalty is 7.5 percent per month or fraction of a month on any unpaid tax remaining after the due date.
 This penalty may be assessed up to a maximum of 37.5 percent.
-This penalty is recomputed if your tax liability decreases or increases, or if your original return was filed late and no penalty was assessed because you had an overpayment and you are now reporting an increase in tax.
+This penalty is recomputed if your tax liability decreases or increases, or if your original return was filed late and no penalty was assessed because you had an overpayment and you are now reporting an increase in